beratboomin/Boomusic--The-Music-Player/README.md

 # Features
 **Playlist Feature:** You can create as many playlists as you want and add as many songs as you want!

 **Smart Shuffle:** Our shuffle algorithm ensures that when you listen to a song in a playlist, the same song won’t play over and over again.
 Once all the songs in the playlist have been played, the algorithm resets.
+This freature can be close.

 **Automatic Startup:** Depending on the user’s preference (which is also my recommendation), the app can start automatically in the background without putting any strain on your computer—you might not even notice the difference.